fluidtrends/carmel/CONTRIBUTING.md

 **All the challenges will be under the challenges folder in the root directory.**

-Every new set of should be added in a new folder with a [camelCase](https://en.wikipedia.org/wiki/Camel_case) name.
+Every new set of tasks that belong to a specific challenge should be added in a new folder with a [camelCase](https://en.wikipedia.org/wiki/Camel_case) containing the challenge name.

 **Note: If you create a new folder you must add it to the index.json file too.
 For example if you created a new folder called: myChallenge, the index.json should contain that string ["helloWorld", "myChallenge"]**.